nafrelim/blog/README.md

 #### Set the parameters of the database connection

-* [ ]  modify the local_settings.py file in the blog_be folder in order to enter the database connection data:
+* [ ]  modify the .env.dev (renaming the file to .env) file in order to enter the database connection data, for example:
 ```
 DATABASES = {
     'default': {